Godzilla (1978 TV series)

-Godzilla is an American animated monster television series produced by Hanna-Barbera, in association with Henry G. Saperstein.
-The series aired on NBC on September 9, 1978 with the title The Godzilla Power Hour.
+Godzilla is an American animated monster television series produced by Hanna-Barbera Productions in association with Henry G. Saperstein.
+The series premiered on NBC on September 9, 1978, with the title The Godzilla Power Hour.
 The series continued to air until 1981, packaged with other series under various titles.

 The Godzilla Power Hour consisted of half-hour episodes of Godzilla and Jana of the Jungle.
 A total of 13 original episodes were produced in 1978, with the first eight airing as part of The Godzilla Power Hour.
 On November 4, 1978, the show was expanded to 90 minutes with the addition of Jonny Quest reruns and retitled The Godzilla Super 90.
 Split off into its own half-hour, the show aired in its own half-hour timeslot as simply Godzilla on September 8, 1979, and then as The Godzilla/Globetrotters Adventure Hour on November 10, 1979, before another repackaging as The Godzilla/Dynomutt Hour on September 27, 1980, and then The Godzilla/Hong Kong Phooey Hour until its cancellation on May 16, 1981.

 The series acquired the retronym of Godzilla: The Original Animated Series for its DVD release.

-The series introduced the canonical character Brock Borden to the Godzilla franchise.

 Premise

 The series follows the adventures of a team of scientists on the Calico, a hydrofoil research vessel, headed by Captain Carl Majors.
 The rest of the crew include scientist Dr. Quinn Darien, her nephew Pete Darien and her research assistant Brock Borden.
 Also along for the ride is Godzooky, the "cowardly nephew" of Godzilla and Pete's best friend, in a comic foil role in the show.
-Godzooky can attempt to fly using the small wings under his arms.
+Godzooky can clumsily attempt to fly using the small wings under his arms.
 Whenever Godzooky tries to breathe fire, he usually just coughs up smoke rings.